nuken/roku-bridge/README.md

-# **Roku Channels Bridge \- Version 0.03.2**
+# **Roku Channels Bridge \- Version 0.03.3**

 This project provides a Dockerized bridge server that allows you to use one or more Roku devices as tuners within the Channels DVR software.
 It works by capturing the HDMI output from a Roku with a dedicated HDMI encoder and using this script to manage channel changes and proxy the video stream.

-This version now **auto-detects available GPU hardware** (Intel QSV or NVIDIA NVENC) to handle the demanding video re-encoding process.
-This significantly reduces CPU usage.
-If no compatible GPU is found, it falls back to a CPU-efficient software encode.
+This versions `ENCODING_MODE` environment variable now defaults to `proxy` mode and allows for switching to `ffmpeg` re-encoding mode by adding `-e ENCODING_MODE=reencode` flag to the run command.
+If your Channels DVR logs show `Packet corrupt` errors and the stream keeps stopping, you will need to use the `-e ENCODING_MODE=reencode` flag for testing.

 ## **How It Works**